 We’ll help you set you some specific goals and actions and stay with you, encouraging and reminding you along the way.

-This is a place where you can really help start some momentum, get others on board, set up your own winning team, and share your wins with others.
+This is a place where you can really help start some momentum, get others on board, set up your own winning team, and share your progress with others.

 What is a Carbon Footprint?